matrixorigin/matrixorigin.io/docs/MatrixOne/Get-Started/install-standalone-matrixone.md

 For the information on the user name and password, see the step 6 - Connect to MatrixOne Server.

-### 5. Mount the configuration file and the data directory(Optional)
+### 5. Mount the configuration file(Optional)

-If you need to mount the *configuration file* and the *data directory*, refer to the following section:
+If you need to mount the *configuration file*, refer to the following section:

 - **Mount the configuration file**